Attentional control

-Attentional control, colloquially referred to as concentration, refers to an individual's capacity to choose what they pay attention to and what they ignore.
+Attentional control, commonly referred to as concentration, refers to an individual's capacity to choose what they pay attention to and what they ignore.
 It is also known as endogenous attention or executive attention.
 In lay terms, attentional control can be described as an individual's ability to concentrate.
-Primarily mediated by the frontal areas of the brain including the anterior cingulate cortex, attentional control is thought to be closely related to other executive functions such as working memory.
+Primarily mediated by the frontal areas of the brain including the anterior cingulate cortex, attentional control and attentional shifting are thought to be closely related to other executive functions such as working memory.